Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 Sibyl measures the messaging load by counting the number of packets originated by a test and computes the aggregate size.
 In our example, when an NLRI is withdrawn as part of the Leaf failure, we will see two withdraws between each eBGP adjacency, resulting in an aggregate packet count of 6.
-We can use this to observe as the topology size increases, how the messaging load increases, and compare routing protocols on how the messaging load looks like for a given topology.
+We can use this to observe how the messaging load increases as the topology size increases.
+This will also allow us to compare routing protocols on how the messaging load differs on a given topology.

 {: .center}
 ![Sample Topology](/images/post18/fig_2.png "Sample Topology")